LibVNC/libvncserver/README.md

   you very probably also have to change the way your framebuffer data gets written, so the first client-side one should be preferred.
 * Send a scaled-down version of your framebuffer.
-You can do the scaling in your application feeding data into LibVNCServer's framebuffer (production-ready) or let LibVNCServer do the work for you if your client requests a scaled screen via a [SetScale or SetScaleFactor message](https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst#74client-to-server-messages)
+You can do the scaling in your application feeding data into LibVNCServer's framebuffer (would affect all clients) or let LibVNCServer do the work for you if your client requests a scaled screen via a [SetScale or SetScaleFactor message](https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst#74client-to-server-messages)
-  (not tested for a long time).
+  (this is per-client scaling - UltraVNC viewers can request this).

 Commercial Use